ChrysKoum/MeshDuino/MeshDuino/README.md

 - GitHub (Proejct and Issues)

 ### Significant Changes
 This project required me to utilize many different aspects of what I learned so far in the last 2 Months.
-I incorporated Modules like yt-dlp and pygame to assist in Downloading Audio Files and Playing them respectively.
+I incorporated Modules like yt-dlp and to assist in Downloading Audio Files and Playing them respectively.
 Instead of traditional Object-oriented way of Programming in tkinter (using CLASSES etc) , i tried to make things as simple as Possible.

 ### Challenges
 - There were significant challenges on this project that had a lot to do with traversing the unknown.
 Firstly, after i decided NOT to use the Object-oriented Programming approach for the GUI.
 For a while i was left Confused, because it was not one single gui i was working with, it was a group of many Nested GUI's combined together. though after waiting for someone to answer my questions on stackoverflow (which no one did to this date).
 I started figuring it out in my Way, Hopefully i was Able to Link all the GUI's with each other. (probably after creating a lot of mess in the code)